Current Grant Program Guidelines

 2. Eligible Applicants

-• Organizational ability to provide business training, technical assistance, microlending or referrals to financial services to the gig workers in Washington state.
+• Organizational ability to provide business training, technical assistance, microlending or referrals to financial services to the microbusinesses in Washington state.

 • Track record of collaboration with relevant and diverse community stakeholders in planning, implementation, and evaluation of the work.